mhenke/cfwheels-training/03-tags.md

 The value of the attribute query, which is currently tags, is invalid.
 ```

 The "show" page is trying to use "tags", but the action doesn't know anything about our "tags" variable.
 We need to create the "tags" variable in the "show" action of the _/controllers/Article.cfc_.
-Open up _/controllers/Article.cfc_ and add this code ```<cfset tags = article.tags(order="name")/>``` inside the "show" method.
+Open up _/controllers/Article.cfc_ and add this code ```<cfset tags = article.tags(order="name")/>``` inside the _show_ action.

 Now refresh your view and you should see your tags showing up on the individual article pages.